 Three Steps to Making Better Decisions

-No wonder it’s so hard to order lunch - our brains are constantly engaged in decision making, and eventually even the smallest choices start to feel difficult.
+We have to make hundreds or thousands of decisions every day.
+Some are hard and some are easy, but all require mental effort (or “cognitive demand”).
+No wonder it’s so hard to decide what to have for lunch!
+When our brains are constantly engaged in decision making, it becomes fatiguing and eventually even the smallest choices start to feel difficult.

 If you feel you are not a decisive person - maybe you are a Maximizer or a Libra - you need to start practicing being decisive.
 Very few people get really good at something by never practicing.
 So unless you are some kind of sorcerer or a legit genius, you’ll need to practice.

 Start with low stakes decisions - which socks to wear, what to order for lunch, which birthday card to buy - and just make a choice.
 Quickly, easily, without overthinking.
 Begin acting like a Satisficer (a person who takes action as soon as their criteria is met vs. wanting to make the most optimal decision possible) even if you don’t feel like one.